anoblet/docs/delay-render.md

-### How to delay rendering until a promise is resolved
+### How to delay rendering until actions are taken

 ```js
 class MyClass extends LitElement() {